Workers’ Compensation Insurance in Maine

 What are the penalties for not having workers’ comp insurance in Maine?

-If you operate your business without workers’ compensation insurance in Maine, you may be liable for penalties.
+If you operate your business without workers’ compensation insurance in Maine, you may be subject to penalties.

-You may be liable for workers’ compensation medical and death benefits out of your own pocket.
+You may be responsible for workers’ compensation medical and death benefits out of your own pocket.
 Lacking insurance does not relieve you of this liability.

 Furthermore, failing to provide workers’ comp may result in you: